 Paul Baran, computer technologist and entrepreneur, was responsible for one of the fundamental concepts that enable today’s advanced computer networking systems: digital packet-switching.
 As such, he has sometimes been referred to as one of the “grandfathers of the Internet.”

-Baran was born in Poland in 1926.
+Baran was born in Poland on April 29, 1926.
 In 1928, his family moved to the United States, and Baran spent much of his childhood helping out with the family grocery store in Philadelphia.
 After high school, he attended Drexel University, where he earned a degree in electrical engineering.
 When he left Drexel, Baran took a job as a technician at the Eckert-Mauchly Computer Corp. where he worked on Univac, the world’s first computer.
 Soon after, he married and moved to Los Angeles to work at the Hughes Aircraft Company.
 He began taking night classes at the University of California at Los Angeles and earned a master's degree in engineering in 1959.

 That year, Baran left Hughes to work for the computer science department in the mathematics division of RAND Corporation, a nonprofit research and development organization.
 At that time, Rand focused on Cold War-related military problems, and Baran became interested in the survival of communication networks in the event of a nuclear attack.
 It was then that he conceived of the Internet and digital packet switching, which allows pieces of information to be divided into small packets of data that are addressed, sent to a specific destination, and then reassembled.